 I almost always take public transportation, but since we had so little time we opted for an Uber to the airport.
 An Uber actually ended up being only a little more expensive.
 It’s about 12 euro per person to get to the airport, and the Uber was only 35 euro.
 Alternatively, you could also use the Saint-Michel metro/RER station to get to the airport.

 We had two carry ons and my dog, Alfie.
 So, while it wasn’t ideal to do this itinerary with luggage, it is 100% doable.
-If you are doing a round trip from the airport, be sure to research storage if you’re luggage isn’t being held.
+You could also store your luggage at the airport if walking around with your carry on doesn’t seem appealing.

 Find it all marked on the map below: